emberjs/data/warp-drive-packages/svelte/README.md

 ### 1. Set up a store context

 Subclass the Warp Drive store and override the methods you need to customize.
+See the [Warp Drive docs](https://docs.warp-drive.io/guides/1-configuration/2-setup/1-universal) for a more detailed explanation.

 ```ts
 // src/store.ts